SingularitySmith/AMTAIR_Prototype/data/example_1/AMTAIR_Prototype_example1IPYNB.md

 Implementation nodes:
 - One function for ArgDown and BayesDown extraction, but:
 - IF YOU ONLY WANT ARGDOWN EXTRACTION: USE ARGUMENT IN FUNCTION CALL "parse_markdown_hierarchy(markdown_text, ArgDown = True)"
-- so if you set ArgDown = True, it guves you only instantiations, no probabilities.
+- so if you set ArgDown = True, it gives you only instantiations, no probabilities.